Technology branding for radical innovation in brain surgery.

 By traditional measures, you’re successful.
 But what comes next?

 As a serial entrepreneur, you might ask yourself: How do I improve?
 By innovating.
 How do you make treatment more accessible to more people around the world?
-By removing any exiting barriers and making it more affordable.
+By removing any existing barriers and making it more affordable.
 How do I alleviate the fear that comes with radiation, a proven yet contentious treatment technique for extending the life of a patient with cancer?
 By changing radiation for the better.

 “ZAP is not about what I have accomplished, but what I failed to accomplish before.
 Serving the two million people who lack access to non-invasive treatment.
 With ZAP-X, we go where the patients are.”
 John Adler

-So it only would stand to reason that when the innovator behind one of the iconic devices in cancer treatment announces a new and better device, that the market would line up and sing its praises.
+So it only would stand to reason that when the innovator behind one of the iconic devices in cancer treatment announces a new and better device, the market would line up and sing its praises.
 Right?

 And you might even think to yourself, haven’t I already done enough?

 Well, not if you’re John R. Adler, the celebrated Stanford professor, renowned neurosurgeon and founder of CyberKnife, the epochal robotic device for non-invasive cancer treatment.

 No. In fact, if you are Dr. Adler, you feel that even with a tool as effective as CyberKnife, or its older symbol of influence, the Gamma Knife, they are simply not doing enough.
 Why?
 Because the machine and maintenance are expensive, they require highly specialized protective rooms (called “bunkers”), and their volatile consumables are a recurring expense.
 So whether it’s about cost or geography even the preference of their doctor, brain cancer patients simply aren’t getting the treatment they need.
 In fact, every year, millions of people worldwide don’t get the advanced treatment they deserve.
 Imagine what you could do with a machine that could fill this need and treat more people in more places.